metacpan/metacpan-cpan-extracted/distros/G/Game-Entities/README.md

 # PERFORMANCE

-Game::Entities aims to implement a simple entity that is as fast as possible.
+Game::Entities aims to implement a simple entity registry that is as fast as possible.
 Specifically, this means that it needs to be fast enough to be used in game development, which is the natural use case for ECS designs.

 To this end, the library caches component iterators which are invalidated every time one of the components relevant to that iterator is either added